SiFli SDK RF Test Guide

 }

 /* 1.
-Enter the test state (BT_TEST_OP_ENTER_TEST is the shared BLE/BT entry) */
+Enter test mode (BT_TEST_OP_ENTER_TEST is the shared BLE/BT entry) */

 bt_ns_test_mode_ctrl_cmd_t enter = { .op = BT_TEST_OP_ENTER_TEST };